mrdanbrooks/mrdanbrooks.github.io/drafts/2015-09-16-ubuntu-pulseaudio-bluetooth.md

 Sort of.

 I purchased a bluetooth adapter for my headphones to use with my XUbuntu 14.04 desktop at work.
-Bluetooth headphones can work in two different modes: duplex telephony (HSPHFP) or high fedility playback (A2DP).
+Bluetooth headphones can work in two different modes: duplex telephony (HSP/HFP) or high fedility playback (A2DP).
 The duplex telephony mode is more for being used as a phone headset and uses lower quality audio but also allows for microphone input.
 High fedility playback is for listening to music and sounds better.

-The headphones adapter worked right away, but they always defaulted to the low quality telephony mode.
+The headphones adapter worked right away, but it always defaulted to the low quality telephony mode.
-After they connected I could then go and change the mode to A2DP manually, but that got annoying.
+After it connected I could then go and change the mode to A2DP manually, but that got annoying.
-So I disabled the telephony mode.
+So I disabled the telephony mode, and afterwords the bluetooth would still connect but the device would no longer show up as an audio device in PulseAudio.
-The bluetooth would still connect, but it would no longer show up as an audio device in PulseAudio.
+Awesome.

-The fix to get it working again was to run
+The fix to get it working again (according to [askubuntu](http://askubuntu.com/q/366032)) was to run the following commands

 ```
 $ sudo pactl load-module module-bluetooth-discover